New Regulation of the Public Oversight Board – What Changes for Statutory Auditors and Businesses?

 Expansion of the scope of control (including sustainability reporting)

-Stricter rules on independence and ethics
+Strictest rules for independence and ethics

-New procedures for client intake and scheduling
+New procedures for client admission and scheduling

 Communication with the audit committee